vpand/icpp/README.md

 | **Frida** | JavaScript | Bytecode | N/A | frida/frida-gadget | frida-server |

 ## Scenarios
-**Using ICPP to write C++ code just as a script.** Write and then run directly, no creating project, no configuring build, no compiling, no linking...
+**Using ICPP to write C++ code just as a script.** Write and then run directly, no creating project, no configuring build, no compiling and linking...

 No matter if you're a beginner or an expert with C++, ICPP is suitable for you.
 With ICPP, you can focus on:
  * Writing **snippet code** to study any of the newest C++ features;